Novaya Chara: Economy

 Novaya Chara's only real economic activity centers on its situation as an important station on the BAM.
 However, there is potential for the settlement to become the center for a mining region currently under development, with a 66 km branch line built between 1998 and 2002 from Novaya Chara to the titanium, vanadium, and iron ore mine Chineyskoye.

 The Chineyskoye mine contains both Russia's largest titanium deposit, and the world's largest recorded vanadium deposit.
 Due to financing problems with the mines, located at an altitude of over 2000 m, the branch line has been poorly maintained and damaged by landslides, meaning that in 2008 only 26 km were in use; with trucks being used to transport ore to the railhead.
 Repair and reconstruction of the line is currently being undertaken.

 Also on this branch line are the rare-earth metal mine Katuginskoye, iron ore mine Sulumatskoye, and large anthracite deposits at Chitkanda.

 Around 30 km south of Novaya Chara is the Udokan copper deposit, which is planned to be mined in future.

 Around 15 km to the south west of Novaya Chara is the Unkur silver and copper deposit, which is currently under exploration.

-The settlement is also serviced by a small airport.
+The settlement is also served by a small airport.